deepjavalibrary/djl-demo/docs/training_model.md

                                         .setBatchSize(batchSize)
                                        .setDevices(new Device[] {Device.defaultDevice()});
 ```
-This trainingcConfiguration is then used to initialize the Trainer object, which in turn initializes the parameters of the model.

 ## Trainer

 The Trainer is a per-model instance object that provides training functionality using a simple API.

-The following commands initialize trainer and use trainer:
+The following commands initialize and use trainer:

 ```java
 //Define and load model